ircv3/ircv3-specifications/extensions/message-ids.md

 This specification adds the `draft/msgid` tag, which has one required value.

-This tag MAY be sent by a server on `PRIVMSG` and `NOTICE` messages.
+This tag MAY be sent by a server on any event.

 #### Tag value